SECOND SATURDAY SAFARIS

 Birds & Bird Boxes

-Mark Graves, a biology professor at GSU Perimeter will discuss their cavity nesting bird research.
+Mark Graves, a biology professor at GSU Perimeter discussed their cavity nesting bird research.
 They are expanding their research to include Blue Heron Nature Preserve, where they will work on protecting and studying species such as the Brown-headed Nuthatch, Eastern Bluebird, and the House Wren.

 Native Plants of the Preserve